 Many state procedures mirror the federal process, with a judge making commitment determinations after considering evidence on both sides that shows, by clear and convincing evidence, the likelihood of future harm.
 One major difference, though, is that many states also allow petitions to be filed by family members or medical providers.

 Charged with a Sex Crime?
-Get a Free Case Review
+You Will Want Legal Representation

 The lifelong consequences and stigma associated with a sex crimes conviction can be devastating.
 If you or someone you love has been arrested and charged with a sex crime or are facing civil commitment proceedings, now is the time to seek out legal help.
-A skilled criminal defense attorney can review your case at no charge to you.
+A skilled criminal defense attorney in your area can help protect your interests and explain your legal options.